Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 EXAMPLE

 It may be that you cite research that shows charity often fails to help because of inefficient systems.
-Perhaps you found some convincing arguments by various philosophers that state, "If you are able, you should help others."
-And maybe you think the reason why we should give to charity is because you find it intuitively plausible to think that you would want to be helped if you needed it.
+Perhaps, you found some convincing arguments by various philosophers that state, “If you are able, you should help others.”
+And, maybe, you think the reason we should give to charity is that you find it intuitively plausible to think that you would want to be helped if you needed it.

 Finally, you need to take a position on the issue and give justifications for why this is the correct position to take.
 In other words, you should advance a thesis with some supporting arguments or evidence, as shown below.